About Us

 Founder and former Presidents

-Oliver Grieve W7WGW / W7AFC (SK) Director / Founder Emeritus
+Oliver Grieve W7WGW / W7AFC (SK) Director / Founder Emeritus.

 Ernie Hawran WA7VWG, Emeritus,